sap-tutorials/Tutorials/tutorials/abap-custom-analytical-queries-measures/abap-custom-analytical-queries-measures.md

 ## Prerequisites
 The Business user requires the Role `SAP_BCR_CA_ANA_AQD_PC` to access the Query Designer.
-Furthermore `Abap Custom Analytical Queries` as a tutorial reveals another Prerequisite.
+Furthermore `ABAP Custom Analytical Queries` as a tutorial reveals another Prerequisite.

 ## Next Steps
- (coming soon).
+ - Select a tutorial group from the [Tutorial Navigator](http://www.sap.com/developer/tutorial-navigator.html) or the [Tutorial Catalog](https://www.sap.com/developer/tutorial-navigator.tutorials.html)

 ## Details
 The Application Custom Analytical Queries characterizes the usage of reporting and analysis.
 Raw data from business documents are getting converted into a meaningful grid.
-By using Custom Analytical Queries you don't have to understand the technical details.
+By using Custom Analytical Queries you do not need to understand the technical details.

 ### You will learn
 This tutorial teaches you the creation of a Custom Analytical Query and the addition of a Calculated Measures.
 You will also be able to edit your calculated Measures and define an Exception Aggregation.
 ### Time to Complete
 **15 Min**.